 High Court Slams Religious Bias in State Tax-Credit Scheme

-WASHINGTON (CN) — Montana discriminated against religious schools by excluding them in a tax-credit scheme meant to help low-income families afford private education, the Supreme Court ruled 5-4 Tuesday.
+WASHINGTON (CN) — Montana discriminated against religious schools by excluding them from a tax-credit scheme meant to help low-income families afford private education, the Supreme Court ruled 5-4 Tuesday.

 Led by Kendra Espinoza, three mothers of students who attended Stillwater Christian School in northwestern Montana brought the underlying challenge because a state tax law called Rule 1 prohibited them from using paying Stillwater tuition using scholarship funds from a dollar-to-dollar credit program.